July Garden Guide

 * Continue attracting insect eating birds to the garden area by providing them with a fresh water source.

-University of Nebraska-Lincoln Extension in Lancaster County is your on-line yard and garden educational resource.
 The information on this Web site may or may not apply in your area.
 If you live outside of southeastern Nebraska, contact your local university extension office.